 Held by WERS and undertaken by the WERS local national branches, WER at provincial or state level faces contestants of each province/ state.

-To participate in WER of higher levels, contestants need to pass selection of WER at municipal/district/county level.
+To participate in WER of higher levels, contestants need to pass selection of WER at municipal/district/county/school level.

 Accounting 40% of the total score.

 Refer to the tasks given to contestants in advance.

 Preset tasks are relatively more difficult but contestants are given enough time to prepare.

 Accounting 60% of the total score.